RILAB/rilab.github.io/markdown/rehab.md

 ## 2016
 ### June 2016
+##### Friday June 17 2016
+[Quadrana et al](https://elifesciences.org/content/5/e15716) The Arabidopsis thaliana mobilome and its impact at the species level

 ##### Friday June 10 2016
 [Cardoso-Moreira et al. 2016](http://m.genome.cshlp.org/content/26/6/787) Evidence for the fixation of gene duplications by positive selection in Drosophila